echeran/smile-of-murugan/webbook/chapter02.md

 concept definitely broader and deeper than the Sanskritic *kāma*.
 The second genre is that of *puṟam*, of the “outer world", poetry concerning individual heroes; about war, greatness, fame and duty;
-about public and political life; the result-magnificent bardic poetry, panegyrics and war lyrics.
+about public and political life; the result—magnificent bardic poetry, panegyrics and war lyrics.
 The genre comprises a great many aspects of the Sanskritic *dharma* and *artha.*

-Finally, there is yet another feature which should be mentioned, a formal feature which is perhaps rather typical of the best achieve-

-ments of Tamil literature as such, from the earliest exquisite lyrical stanzas to the quite contemporary prose-writings of such authors as
+Finally, there is yet another feature which should be mentioned, a formal feature which is perhaps rather typical of the best achievements of Tamil literature as such, from the earliest exquisite lyrical stanzas to the quite contemporary prose-writings of such authors as
-L. S. Ramamirtham or the very contemporary putu *kavitai,* “new poetry" school.
-It seems somehow that the thing which matters most in Tamil creative writing *is* a conscious effort after brevity and conciseness, a striving after powerful abbreviation, clarity and transparence, which is the result of much effort to exploit to the utmost the technique of suggestion, of allusion, of inference and word-play, of a complex and telling use of imagery, of multiple overtones.
-This effort may be seen in the earliest lyrical stanzas as well as in the intensely concise couplets of the *Tirukkuṟaḷ,* in the songs of *Cilappatikāram*, in various stanzas of Kampaṉ's epic, in modern essays and short stories.
+L. S. Ramamirtham or the very contemporary *putu kavitai,* “new poetry" school.
+It seems somehow that the thing which matters most in Tamil creative writing is a conscious effort after brevity and conciseness, a striving after powerful abbreviation, clarity and transparence, which is the result of much effort to exploit to the utmost the technique of suggestion, of allusion, of inference and word-play, of a complex and telling use of imagery, of multiple overtones.
+This effort may be seen in the earliest lyrical stanzas as well as in the intensely concise couplets of the *Tirukkuṟaḷ*, in the songs of *Cilappatikāram*, in various stanzas of Kampaṉ's epic, in modern essays and short stories.